Boyce Talks Bulking

 Eating seven meals per day will only encourage the body to continue to metabolize the food you eat at the same rate it’s used to.
 Try three to four squares a day, and make them BIG.
 Also, don’t be afraid to throw back some carbs.
-You can expect for your body fat percentage to jump up a couple percent by the time you’re finished your bulk, but that’s incredibly necessary.
+You can expect your body fat percentage to jump up a couple of percentage points by the time you’ve finished your bulk, but that’s incredibly necessary.

 A larger body will mean a greater surface area.
 Greater surface area means more force can be applied against a resistance.
 That means more weight can be lifted thanks to a stronger body.
 Lifting heavy weights can add more muscle.
 See where I’m going with this?
 Worry about dropping fat in your cutting phase.
 It won’t take long.

-Myth 4: Advanced Lifting Methods are your Friend
+Myth 4: Advanced Lifting Methods Are Your Friends

 Nothing can be worse than too much of a good thing.
 Focus on your consistency and getting solid sets using full ROM in the weight room.
 If you do this, you will see results.
 It’s that simple.

 Too often, I see kids in the weight room who just read the latest scientific research on training and are quick to try all the “cool” new exercises under the sun.
 You can add as many bands and chains to barbells, do 1.5 reps, and clusters, and supramaximal holds as you want.
 But if you’re fresh to putting on muscle, I strongly advise that you get really good at the basics.
 It’s as complicated as it is simple.

 Say goodbye to the advanced techniques for now, young grasshopper.